 The University of New England and Charles Sturt University both received five-star ratings for ‘overall salary’ and ‘overall employment’ placing them above many of the universities in the Group of Eight.
-Whilst graduates from Charles Sturt and UNE are well paid, Ross White, Head of Product at the Good Education Group, explains they are not always the ‘usual’ university student.
+Whilst graduates from Charles Sturt and UNE are well paid, Ross White, Head of Product at the Good Education Media, explains they are not always the ‘usual’ university student.

 “A close read of The Good Universities Guide reveals that in addition to being regional students, the majority of students attending UNE and CSU are non-traditional students, such as mature-age students and/or students studying part time and off campus.
 Student cohorts attending UNE and CSU can be very different to metropolitan universities and the Group of Eight.”